AI can help reduce backlog of pending cases: Law Minister Rijiju

 He said machines, of course, cannot replace human judges, but they could assist judges in the decision-making process by giving calculated and unbiased opinions.

-Synchronisation of AI with human wisdom can help bring speed to the delivery of justice, Rijiju said.
+Synchronisation of AI with human wisdom can help bring speed to delivery of justice, Rijiju said.

-The present government, Rijiju said, is sensitive to the need of providing well-equipped judicial infrastructure to the subordinate judiciary to facilitate the administration of justice in a manner that allows easy and timely delivery of justice to all.
+The present government, Rijiju said, is sensitive to the needs of providing well equipped judicial infrastructure to the subordinate judiciary to facilitate administration of justice in a manner that allows easy and timely delivery of justice to all.

 The government is committed to investing maximum possible resources for building the next generation quality infrastructure so that they develop into engines of economic growth, he noted.